 - Twin Bridges Area at Grand Lake State Park

 - Three-day, One-week, and Annual Passes are available

 - Age 62 and over, and honorably discharged veterans are eligible for a 100% discount

-- Disabled Parking vehicles can receive 50% discount
+- Vehicles with Accessible Parking plates can receive 50% discount

 - Vehicles with tribal license plates receive a 20% discount